 - Avoids the need for NAT in the operator network as overlapping private IP addresses can be used among different MTC Servers on different APNs;

-- Minimum or no impact on the existing standard
+- Minimum or no impact on the existing standard/ existing Core Network nodes;

-.
+- the solutions described in 6.29.3 and 6.29.4 are generic IP-level solution that does not rely on application-level identifiers (e.g. SIP URI);

+- The solution does not rely on alternative communication channels (e.g. SMS) for delivery of a “push” stimulus to an attached MTC device with an established PDN connection;

 Drawbacks: